Skip to main content

 Consumer group metrics missing

-Cause: The consumers scraper is not enabled, or there are no active consumer groups.
+Cause: The consumers scraper is not enabled, or no consumer group has committed offsets yet.

 Fix:

-3. Consumer group metrics only appear when at least one group has committed offsets
+3. Consumer-group metrics only appear after at least one group commits an offset.

 No metrics appearing in Scout